jfoley14/Getting_and_Cleaning_Data_Final_Project/CodeBook.md

 date: "6/18/2017"
 output: html_document
 ---

-1. grouptype
-    Group type: Are the averages for this row based on an activity or a subject?
-    "activity" => Averages are based on an activity.
-    "subject" => Averages are based on a subject.

-2. subject
+1. subject
     Represents the subject that the average variables describe.
-    * If grouptype == "activity" then subject is NA.
+    Represented as an integer vector.
+    Each subject is paired with each of the six activity values.
     1..30 => Unique subjects

-3. activity
+2. activity
     Represents the activity that the average variables describe.
-    * If grouptype == "subject" then activity is NA.
+    Represented as a factor variable.
+    Each activity is paired with each of the thirty subject values.
     Unique activities:
         "laying"
         "sitting"